fingerproof/cordova-plugin-gapreload/README.md

 2. Execute `$ cordova plugin remove pro.fing.cordova.gapreload`.
 3. That's it, GapReload is gone for good.

+## TODO

+- Test on platforms other than iOS and Android and make it work if needed.

 ## Weird stuff to investigate

 - I noticed that when using Chrome 32.0.1700.107 and LiveReload 2.3.34, once every two page refresh, the *livereload.js* file doesn't load at all.
 An error is thrown and this is what I get for this particular request in the developer tools: *caution provisional headers are shown*...